-Some ambassadors only receive compensation with free products, while others can earn up to hundreds of thousands of dollars a month.
+The truth is that brand ambassadors get paid in a variety of ways.
+Some only receive compensation with free products, while others can earn up to hundreds of thousands of dollars a month.
 It is also common practice for brands to offer ambassadors free or discounted products to promote.
 So, while you don't get paid in cash, you get paid in the form of free stuff.

 They should be treated as their most important customers because they really are.
 And together, you can create a lasting brand.
 Once you attract a brand ambassador, you'll need a contract.
 This cooperation is often strictly planned, scheduled and forecasted.

 If you pay this person, they will have to promote your brand according to the terms you agree to.
 In the eyes of a company, those with social media experience and a large volume of friends or followers are more desirable candidates to join its brand ambassador program.
 Start by having an open door policy (or at least social media or open email) with your brand ambassadors and regularly remind them that you want to hear what they have to say.
 Many job postings ask candidates to have some experience as brand ambassadors or to be, at the very least, familiar with the world of marketing.